 - 2013 – Matt Vogrich (Lake Forest) and Max Bielfeldt (Peoria Notre Dame) helped lead the Michigan Wolverines to the D-I Championship Game and Final Four in Atlanta

-Illinois’ all-time leading scorer:
+Illinois’ all-time prep career scorer:

-BSC National Championship football game participants:
+BSC National Championship football game participant:

 - Tommy Rees (Lake Forest) helped lead the Notre Dame Fighting Irish to the 2013 national championship college football game vs. Alabama.